-Nearly every tire company now has a few gravel tires in its line nowadays, and France’s Hutchinson Tires can now check this box with its new Overide tire and the now-available Sector 32.
+Nearly every tire company now has a few gravel tires in its line nowadays, and France’s Hutchinson Tires can now check this box with its new Overide tire and the currently-available Sector 32.

 The Black Mamba currently is one of three current treads Hutchinson offers for cyclocross, with 34mm tube and tubeless options and 32mm tubular versions.
-Now the line has blown up with a whopping 52mm option, but it’s an existing mountain bike tire.
+Now the line has blown up with a whopping 50mm option for 650b wheels.

-If you can fit the tire on your bike, it should be a fine way to add more tire volume or shed grams compared to heavier, narrower gravel and adventure tires.
+There’s also the 700x52mm or 29×2.0″ option if you’ve got room on your 700c/29er bike.
+That option should be a fine way to add more tire volume or shed grams compared to heavier, narrower gravel and adventure tires.

 Hutchinson did more than invent new labels, however.
 It unveiled a new Overide tire in three configurations and two widths.
 The smooth-rolling tire features progressively taller side knobs and comes in both 38mm and 35mm widths.